Carers need looking after too

 You can avail of primary carer support for the Department of Human Services (Centrelink) through the following schemes:

-– Carer Payment (adult) – for full-time assistance carers in the same home of the ill person.
-Allowance is asset- and income-tested.
+Carer payment may be available for full-time assistance carers living in the same home as the ill person.

-– Carer Allowance (adult) – for carers who give a significant amount of assistance, in their own home or in the home of the sick person.
-Payment is not based on means; you stay eligible even when working or receiving a pension.
+A carer allowance may be available for carers who give a significant amount of assistance, in their own home or in the home of the sick person.

 - It is worthwhile to try applying for eligibility for a Safety Net Concession Card.
 This will help you with ongoing finances for cancer medications.